awesomebytes/.github/profile/README.md

 We are the people behind the succesful [`mamba`](https://github.com/mamba-org) package manager.
 Mamba handles packages for Python, C, C++, Fortran, Ruby and many more programming languages – at prefix.dev we are commited to take what we've learned and improve on that.

 Our main projects are:
-- `pixi`: The new package manager that can handle `conda` and `pypi` packages to create software environments in a modern way.
+- `pixi`: The package and workflow manager that allows users to create and manage projects in a modern way while maintaining a familiar feel.
+It supports both the `conda` and `pypi` ecosystems.
 - `rattler-build`: The conda-package builder, as a replacement for `conda-build` and `boa`, to significantly speed up conda package creation.
 - `rattler`: Rust crates to work with the Conda ecosystem. (`conda` is `python` and `mamba` is `C++`)
-- `rip`: Rust crates to work with the `pypi` ecosystem.
 - [prefix.dev](https://prefix.dev/channels): The fast conda package index, and private channel hosting server.

 We stand for: